 Cerebrospinal-fluid (CSF) is a clear and colorless fluid that needs to continuously move through a membrane that surrounds the Central Nervous System; brain and spinal cord.
 CSF needs to continuously flow from brain to spine and as tumor burden increases, where the flow stops can be fatal.
 There are warning signs that this is happening and different treatment options.

 Tumor growth can cause issues with the necessary flow of CSF from the brain into the spine.
 There are two forms of Cerebrospinal-fluid flow issues that might develop; intracranial pressure (obstructive hydrocephalus) and CSF leak (Intracranial Hypotension).

 Epilepsy is a brain disorder in which a person has repeated seizures over time.
 Seizures are episodes of disturbed brain activity that cause changes in attention or behavior.

 The likely causes of Epilepsy for individuals with NF2 include:

 A stroke may be the result of a blocked artery (Ischemic Stroke) or leaking or burst blood vessel (Hemorrhagic Stroke).
 Some people may experience a temporary disruption of blood flow through their brain (transient ischemic attack (TIA)).

-Cognitive issues from tumor growth can be temporary particularly if the result of tumor growth or surgery.
-Cognitive issues are more likely to not recover following radiation/radiotherapy treatments, particularly when used as a treatment for younger individuals.
+Cognitive issues from tumor growth can be temporary particularly if the result of either tumor growth, or surgery.
+However; cognitive issues from a radiation or radiotherapy treatment of some sort, are likely a permanent issue.

 There are two major regions of the brain Cerebellum and the Four Lobes that make up the Cerebrum (aka Telencephalon).
 Each of these regions of the brain is responsible for different functions.

 Some additional thing that could determine what is or is not affected includes damage to the following:

 Men and women access different parts of their brains for the same tasks.
 Women have more White Brain Matter.
 Men have more Gray Brain Matter.